 Sugar Pine | 380 lbf (1,690 N) |

-As you can see, the hardness of Hemlock is pretty less than many other kinds of wood.
+As you can see, the hardness of Hemlock is pretty low compared to other types of wood.

 Hemlock Wood Characteristics